Your children will love making their very own ice cream this summer season with this homemade ice cream in a bag experiment. How cool is that!

 - 1 small and 1 big resealable plastic bag

 - Optional: ice cream toppings

-- Pour 1 cup of half and half, ½ teaspoon of pure vanilla extract, and 2 tablespoon of sugar or sugar substitute in the small resealable plastic bag.
+1. Pour 1 cup of half and half, ½ teaspoon of pure vanilla extract, and 2 tablespoons of sugar or sugar substitute in the small resealable plastic bag.
 I used the snack-size Ziploc bag.

-- Fill the big resealable bag half-way with ice.
+3. Fill the big resealable bag halfway with ice.
 Add ¼ cup of salt.

 It’s important for you to use quality bags with good seals.
 Otherwise, you might end up with salt inside the small bag.
 To be extra safe, you can double bag the ice cream ingredients.
 This might be a good idea if you have small kids who might shake the bags a little too forcefully.

 Using chunkier salt would also help prevent the salt from getting into the small bag.
 We used rock salt because that’s actually all we have at home.

 The kids are super excited about this experiment because we don’t usually have ice cream at home.
 I like how we can make a small amount at a time and not worry about storing a container of ice cream in the freezer.
 Otherwise, I know I will have to deal with my kids asking for it all the time!

 The Science Behind Ice Cream in a Bag

 In order for the ice to melt, it has to absorb heat from its surroundings.
 In this case, it’s from the ice cream mixture.
 The ice pulls the heat away from the ice cream, which allows the ice cream mixture to freeze.